syncfusion-content/maui-docs/MAUI/Circular-Charts/Selection.md

 ## Enable Selection

-To enable the selection in chart, create an instance of [ChartSelectionBehavior](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartSelectionBehavior.html) and add it to the [ChartBehaviors](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartBase.html#Syncfusion_Maui_Charts_ChartBase_ChartBehaviors) collection of circular chart.
+To enable the selection in chart, create an instance of [ChartSelectionBehavior](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartSelectionBehavior.html) and set it to the [SelectionBehavior](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartBase.html#Syncfusion_Maui_Charts_ChartBase_ChartBehaviors) property of circular chart.
 And also need to set the `SelectionBrush` property to highlight the segment in the series.

 {% tabs %}